unitsofmeasurement/uom-guide/methods.md

 {% method %}
 ## My first method

-My first method exposes how to print a message in JavaScript and Go.
+My first method exposes how to print a message in Java and Go.

 {% sample lang="java" %}
 Here is how to print a message to `stdout` using Java.